pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 Getting Started with Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We stated above that Python supports the object-oriented programming
+We stated above that C++ supports the object-oriented programming
 paradigm.
-This means that Python considers data to be the focal point of
+This means that C++ considers data to be the focal point of
 the problem-solving process.
-In Python, as well as in any other
+In C++, as well as in any other
 object-oriented programming language, we define a **class** to be a
 description of what the data look like (the state) and what the data can
 do (the behavior).
 Classes are analogous to abstract data types because